omics-kitchen/ContrApption/README.md

 ### Counts Table and Boxplot

-`ContrApption` is compatible with [DT](https://rstudio.github.io/DT/) via [crosstalk](https://rstudio.github.io/crosstalk/), allowing useres to interact with their datasest across a table and the boxplot.
+`ContrApption` is compatible with [DT](https://rstudio.github.io/DT/) via [crosstalk](https://rstudio.github.io/crosstalk/), allowing users to interact with their datasest across a table and the boxplot.

 <img src="misc/interactive-counts.gif"/>